Satanism and Witchcraft (book)

+Although his book is thought to be largely inaccurate, it is notable for being one of the first sympathetic histories of witchcraft.

 Views

 According to Michelet, medieval witchcraft was an act of popular rebellion against the oppression of feudalism and the Roman Catholic Church.
-This rebellion took the form of a secret religion inspired by paganism and fairy beliefs, organized by a woman who became its leader.
-The participants in the secret religion met regularly at the witches' sabbath and the Black Mass.
-Michelet's account is openly sympathetic to the sufferings of peasants and women in the Middle Ages.
-Michelet’s authority on the history of the Middle Ages, and insistence that history should concentrate on ‘the people, and not only its leaders or its institutions’ placed him ahead of his time as a godfather of micro-history.
-Michelet was one of the first few people to attempt to show the sociological explanation of the Witch Trials.
-He does so similarly to his follower, Margaret Murray, in interpreting the source material very literally.
+This rebellion took the form of a secret religion inspired by paganism and belief in fairies, organized by a woman who became its leader.
+The participants in the religion met regularly at Witches' Sabbaths and Black Masses.
+Michelet's account dwells on the suffering of peasants and women in the Middle Ages, and writes that history should concentrate on ‘the people, and not only its leaders or its institutions’ put him ahead of his time as a writer of micro-history.
+Michelet was one of the first people to attempt to give a sociological explanation of the Witch Trials, and interprets the source material very literally.

 According to Michelet, in a note added to the end of the book:

 Structure

-The first part of the book is an imaginative reconstruction of the experience of a series of witches who led the religion from its original form of social protest into decadence.
-The second part is a series of episodes in the European witch trials.
-Today the book is regarded as being largely inaccurate, but still notable for being one of the first sympathetic histories of witchcraft, and as such it may have had an indirect influence on Wicca.
-He uses a very popular style of writing that makes the book all the more bearable to read.
-Had he done it in a more academic style it would perhaps be more widely regarded as a reputable study.
-The book and the stories told within are told with the energy and style that one might use when telling stories around a campfire as opposed to the air one might use in a lecture.
+The book is divided into two parts, each constituted by twelve chapters.
+The first and most famous part is an imaginative reconstruction of the experience of a series of medieval witches who led the religion from its original form of social protest into decadence.
+The second part is a series of episodes in the European witch trials, including the Louis Gaufridi affair, the trials of the possessed women of Loudun and Louviers, and the execution of Charlotte Cadière.
+Today, the book is regarded as being largely inaccurate, but still notable for being one of the first sympathetic histories of witchcraft, and as such it may have had an indirect influence on Wicca.
+Michelet uses a mix of scholarly research and imaginative storytelling that makes the book more accessible to readers.
+The book often reads more like a novel or a tragedy than a typical historical treatise.